danielharrell/open-eyes-lect-2017-18/Open.md

 hospitality is lost.
 And with this goes any way for his door to open from the inside, and contain the outside in an act of recognition.
-His door now only opens from the outside, and exposes the inside to an act of trangression.
-And this is how the suitors get in.
-Just as corpses get into the eyes of Leontius, once they, too, only open from the outside, when Leontius is no longer master of his eyes and a world of judgment is lost.
+His door now only opens from the outside, exposing the inside to an act of trangression.
+And this, then, is how the suitors get through---from the outside in.
+And also how the corpses get through, into the eyes of Leontius, once they, too, only open from the outside, when Leontius is no longer master of his eyes, and a world of judgment is lost.
+But on this account, then, to open our eyes, our door, even our heart, involves a form of agency, a letting-in, that encloses what we are open to, in a act of recognition, as if being open were the result, and thus the look, of being closed.
+Or to put this implication more
+skeptically: as if being open were a contradiction in terms and thus impossible, in its having no being beyond seeming.

+## Awareness {#awareness}

-We can deepen this thought, albeit in the direction of further skepticism, if we turn to our ownmost way of being open in awareness. ---Such as the way, again, that we seem to see through our eyes, as if they were open, to a whole world outside us.
+We can deepen this account, albeit in the direction of further skepticism about being open, if we turn to our ownmost way of being open in awareness. ---Such as the way, again, that we seem to see through our eyes, as if they were open, to a whole world outside us.
 But *are* they open?
 For eyes could not